Morteuss/2d-strategy-game/README.md

 * [x] trees from time to time grow back in any place and grow with time.

 Project implemented with: https://github.com/hakisu in 2017 for classes at the University.
+I am currently restoring the files, then I will make corrections (strong improvement of the quality of the code, optimization of the algorithms used) and will develop the game.